AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 * **Push Open** - When a push notification has been delivered to the device and the user has clicked on the notification causing the app to open.
 This is similar to the Push Click except a Push Open will not be triggered if the notification was dismissed.

-To implement tracking for Campaign Standard, the mobile app needs to include Mobile SDK.
-These SDK are available on Adobe Mobile Services.
-For more on this, refer to this [page](../../administration/using/configuring-a-mobile-application.md).
+To implement tracking for Campaign Standard, the mobile app needs to include the Adobe Experience Platform SDKs.
+These SDKs are available in the [Adobe Experience Platform SDKs documentation](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

 To send tracking information there are three variables that need to be sent.
 Two that are part of the data received from Campaign Standard and an action variable that dictates whether it is an **Impression**, **Click** or **Open**.